 In chemical terms heavy metal refer to metals with specific gravity greater than about 4 or 5, but more often, the term is simply used to denote metals that are toxic.
 The list of toxic metals includes aluminum, arsenic, beryllium, bismuth, cadmium, chromium, cobalt, copper, iron, lead, manganese, mercury, nickel, selenium, strontium, thallium, tin, titanium, and zinc.
 Some of these metals, such as chromium and iron, are essential nutrients in our diets, but in higher doses are extremely toxic.
 The most important route for the elimination of metals is via the kidneys.
 In fact, kidney can be considered to be complex filters whose primary purpose is to eliminate toxic substances from the body.
-The kidneys are called nephrotoxins.
+The kidneys contain millions of excretory units called nephrons, and chemicals that are toxic to the kidneys are called nephrotoxins.
 Cadmium, lead, and mercury are examples of nephrotoxic metals.
 Metals have a range of adverse impacts on the body, including nervous system and kidney damage, creation of mutations, and induction of tumors.